Authority vs Authoritarianism

 As verse 6 on parenting follows these two verses, we can ascertain, without too much of a stretch, that we need to be watching our own conduct and attitudes first and that only then are we in a position to lead others including our own children.
 Sometimes, though, there are blockages in the life of a parent so that their God-given authority turns into ugly authoritarianism.
 This same ugly process can occur in anyone in authority.

 Personal difficulties can so afflict some parents that they would do well to set about beginning a process of freeing themselves from their oppressions and anger.
 This can probably best be done through several mechanisms at once but a determination to be a good parent must be the impetus for embarking on change.
 My advice to anyone, particularly any parent under such oppression, is that they should first recognise that they have a problem.
 Seek help through counselling.
 Seek prayer.
 Seek to change.
-Otherwise, through being an authoritarian, you will end up producing one more angry person in the world.
+Otherwise, through being an authoritarian, one more angry person will be added to the world.
 Don’t end up hating parents if they are behind your drive to be an authoritarian but understand that the cycle may have repeated over generations.
 Determine to be a circuit-breaker.